 Now realize that all a run at the park does is tires out the physical muscles, it's mindless.
 The

 dog doesn't really have to think about anything, it just moves it's legs and goes forward.
-Boring
+It's very

-mentally.
-If you add in a ball or a frisbee you increase the mental work out of the run by about
+boring mentally.
+If you add in a ball or a frisbee you increase the mental work out of the run by

-20%, now the dog has to watch the ball, catch it, bring it back.
+about 20%, now the dog has to watch the ball, catch it, bring it back.
 That's mental.
-If you are playing
+If you are

-disc and you are teaching various styles of going under legs, body vaults etc, now you are
+playing disc and you are teaching various styles of going under legs, body vaults etc, now you

-using your time to stimulate both the phsyical as well as the mental needs of the dog.
-This is a
+are using your time to stimulate both the physical as well as the mental needs of the dog.
+This